Plymouth Church (Brooklyn)

-Plymouth Church is an historic church located at 57 Orange Street between Henry and Hicks Streets in the Brooklyn Heights neighborhood of Brooklyn, New York City; the Church House has the address 75 Hicks Street.
-The church was built in 1849–50 and was designed by Joseph C. Wells.
-Under the leadership of its first minister, Henry Ward Beecher, it became the foremost center of anti-slavery sentiment in the mid-19th century.
-It has been listed on the National Register of Historic Places since 1961, and has been a National Historic Landmark since 1966.
+Plymouth Church is Congregational church located at 57 Orange Street, between Henry and Hicks Streets, in the Brooklyn Heights neighborhood of Brooklyn, New York City.
+The Church House is located at 75 Hicks Street.The church was built in 1849–50 and was designed by Joseph C. Wells.
+Under the leadership of its first minister, Henry Ward Beecher, the church played a prominent role in slavery abolitionist activities during the mid-19th century.

+Plymouth Church has been listed on the National Register of Historic Places since 1961, and has been a National Historic Landmark since 1966.
 It is part of the Brooklyn Heights Historic District, created by the New York City Landmarks Preservation Commission in 1965.

 The church is a member of the National Association of Congregational Christian Churches.

 History

-Plymouth Church was founded in 1847 by 21 transplanted New Englanders, who were part of a circle centered around the wealthy evangelical merchants Arthur and Lewis Tappan.
-Among them were noted businessmen such as Henry C. Bowen, John Tasker Howard, David Hale, and Seth Hunt.
-It was the third Congregationalist church to be organized in Brooklyn – then a separate city from New York.
-The site where the church building would be located was purchased from the First Presbyterian Church, which had been worshipping there since 1822, but which needed more space.
-It moved to a new site on Henry Street, a few blocks away.
+Plymouth Church was founded in 1847 by a group of 21 individuals from New England, associated with a network that included wealthy anti-slavery merchants Arthur and Lewis Tappan.
+Among the founders were businessmen such as Henry C. Bowen, John Tasker Howard, David Hale, and Seth Hunt.
+It was the third Congregationalist church established in Brooklyn, which at the time was an independent city.
+The site for the church building was purchased from the First Presbyterian Church, which had occupied the location since 1822 but had outgrown the space and relocated to a new site a few blocks away on Henry Street.

-Plymouth Church's first pastor was Henry Ward Beecher, who became a leading figure in the abolitionist movement.
-His sister was Harriet Beecher Stowe, noted today as the author of the anti-slavery novel Uncle Tom's Cabin (1852) that "helped lay the groundwork for the Civil War."
-The church itself became an important station on the Underground Railroad through which slaves from the South were secretly transported to Canada.
-Locally known as "the Grand Central Depot," slaves were hidden in the tunnel-like basement beneath the church sanctuary.
-The Rev. Charles B. Ray, an African-American living in Manhattan, and the founding editor of The Colored American newspaper, was quoted as saying, "I regularly drop off fugitives at Henry Ward Beecher's Plymouth Church in Brooklyn."
-Plymouth Church is one of the few active Underground Railroad congregations in New York still housed in its original location.
+Henry Ward Beecher served as the church’s first pastor and became a prominent figure in the abolitionist movement.
+His sister, Harriet Beecher Stowe, authored the 1852 anti-slavery novel Uncle Tom’s Cabin.
+During this period, Plymouth Church became associated with anti-slavery efforts and was identified as a station on the Underground Railroad, through which slaves were secretly transported to Canada.
+The church's basement was used to conceal fugitives, and the building was locally referred to as "the Grand Central Depot".
+Charles Bennett Ray, a Black minister and editor of The Colored American newspaper, is documented as having brought fugitives to the church.
+Plymouth Church remains one of the few Underground Railroad-associated congregations in New York still operating in its original location.